Lloyd’s develops Arctic ice regime to compliment Polar Code

 However, a workshop held at Lloyd’s on March 12 has resulted in a proposed initiative to foster a common ice regime in the Arctic that would support the Polar Code and improve safety standards.

 Speaking at the recent Economist Arctic Summit 2014, Lloyd’s Director of Performance Management Tom Bolt expressed the market’s support for the proposed Polar Code, which is being developed by the International Maritime Organisation (IMO).

-When ratified, the Polar Code should see ship owners mitigate the risks associated with operating in polar seas, explains Neil Roberts of the Lloyd’s Market Association (LMA).“Improving standards of ship design and operation in these waters can only be a good thing and would be welcomed by insurers,” says Roberts.
+When ratified, the Polar Code should see ship owners mitigate the risks associated with operating in polar seas, explains Neil Roberts of the Lloyd’s Market Association (LMA).

 Ships operating in the Arctic and Antarctic are exposed to a number of unique risks, explains Dr Heike Hoppe, Senior Deputy Director, Marine Environment Division at the IMO.

 The remoteness of the areas makes rescue or pollution clean-up operations difficult and costly, according to Ms Hoppe.
 Cold temperatures may reduce the effectiveness of equipment and machinery, while ice can impose additional loads on the hull and propulsion system, she says.